Counterfeit medication: Prescription and over-the-counter drugs

 Counterfeit medicinal drugs include those with less or none of the stated active ingredients, with added, sometimes hazardous, adulterants, substituted ingredients, completely misrepresented, or sold with a false brand name.
 Otherwise, legitimate drugs that have passed their date of expiry are sometimes remarked with false dates.
 Low-quality counterfeit medication may cause any of several dangerous health consequences, including side effects or allergic reactions, in addition to their obvious lack of efficacy due to having less or none of their active ingredients.

 Since counterfeiting is difficult to detect, investigate, quantify, or stop, the quantity of counterfeit medication is difficult to determine.
 In 2003, the World Health Organization cited estimates that the annual earnings from substandard and/or counterfeit drugs were over US$32 billion.

 The considerable difference between the cost of manufacturing counterfeit medication and price counterfeiters charge is a lucrative incentive.
 Fake antibiotics with a low concentration of the active ingredients can do damage worldwide by stimulating the development of drug resistance in surviving bacteria.
 Courses of antibiotic treatment which are not completed can be dangerous or even life-threatening.
 If a low-potency counterfeit drug is involved, completion of a course of treatment cannot be fully effective.
-Counterfeit drugs have even been known to have been involved in clinical drug trials.
+Counterfeit drugs have even been involved in clinical drug trials.

 Several technologies may prove helpful in combating the counterfeit drug problem.
 An example is radio-frequency identification, which uses electronic devices to track and identify items, such as pharmaceutical products, by assigning individual serial numbers to the containers holding each product.
 The U.S. Food and Drug Administration (FDA) is working towards an ePedigree system to track drugs from factory to pharmacy.
 This technology may prevent the diversion or counterfeiting of drugs by allowing wholesalers and pharmacists to determine the identity and dosage of individual products.
 Some techniques, such as Raman spectroscopy and energy-dispersive X-Ray diffraction (EDXRD) can be used to discover counterfeit drugs while still inside their packaging.